vpsylos/becmaker/README.md

 ## How to run becmaker
 ### In Linux:

+1. Install dependencies:

+`pip install PySimpleGUIQt`

+`pip install matplotlib`

-1. Download the `becmaker.py` file.
+2. Download the `becmaker.py` file.

-2. At the directory where the file is present, allow the program to be executed: `chmod +x becmaker.py`
+3. At the directory where the file is present, allow the program to be executed: `chmod +x becmaker.py`

-3. Execute the program: `./becmaker.py`
+4. Execute the program: `./becmaker.py`

 ### In Windows: